nicehash/excavator/nvidia/README.md

 If no parameters are provided, device specific defaults are used.
 If provided parameter is '0' then device specific default value is used.

-**WARNING: Sia is not tuned per card yet.
-You may reach higher speeds by experimenting with parameters.**
+**WARNING: Sia is tuned for next cards: 1080 Ti, 1080, 1070, 1060 6GB, 1060 3GB, 1050 Ti, 1050 and 1030.
+You may reach higher speeds by experimenting with parameters when using a different card.**

 # <a name="lbry"></a> lbry